quantmind/pulsar/sources/design.txt

-Asynchronous objects can use the :func:`.in_loop` and :func:`.in_loop_thread` decorators for their methods.
+Asynchronous objects can use the :func:`.in_loop` and :func:`.task` decorators for their methods.

 .. note::

-    An asynch object can also run its asynchronous methods in a synchronous fashion.
+    An async object can also run its asynchronous methods in a synchronous fashion.
 To do that, one should pass a bright new event loop during initialisation.
 Check :ref:`synchronous components <tutorials-synchronous>`
     for further details.